Imburse-Payments/imburse-payments.github.io/pages/getting-started/payment-options.md

 toc: getting-started-payout-payment-options
 body_color: body-primary
 section_name: Getting Started
-last_updated: May 9th, 2019
+last_updated: May 31st, 2019
 icon_class: icon_documents_alt icon
 ---
 # Payout Payment Options
 The Payout Payment Options are a list of payment options that you can present to your customers.
-This could be vouchers or cash payment options.
+This could be rewards or cash payment options.

 ## Access Requirements
 You will need a Tenant Security Key to perform Payment Instruction and related object functions.